ADVOCATE PROGRAM DESCRIPTION

 If you would like an Advocate to assist you, please complete this form:

 Additionally, families in our Advocate Program are invited to select a few books through our Advocate Book Project, which began in 2019.
-Just complete this request form and the books will be delivered to you!
+Simply complete the form below and your books will be delivered to you!

 Thanks to PC READS supporters, we are currently able to provide these services to families at no cost.
 Of course, we welcome donations to PC READS to support all of our programming & services.
 Thank you!